DImuthuUpe/AndroidPdfViewer/README.md

 It is based on [PdfiumAndroid](https://github.com/barteksc/PdfiumAndroid) for decoding PDF files.
 Works on API 11 and higher.
 Licensed under Apache License 2.0.

+## What's new in 1.3.0?
+* update PdfiumAndroid to 1.4.0 with support for rendering annotations
+* merge pull request by [usef](https://github.com/usef) for rendering annotations

 ## What's new in 1.2.0?
 * update PdfiumAndroid to 1.3.1 with support for bookmarks, Table Of Contents and documents with password:
   * added method `PDFView#getDocumentMeta()`, which returns document metadata